robotframework/SeleniumLibrary/CONTRIBUTING.rst

 These guidelines instruct how to submit issues and contribute code to the `SeleniumLibrary project`_.
-Other great ways to contribute include answering questions and participating discussion on #seleniumlibrary channel within the community `Robot Framework Slack`_, the `Robot Framework Forum`_ and other forums as well as spreading the word about the framework one way or the other.
+Other great ways to contribute include answering questions and participating in discussions within the
+#seleniumlibrary channel on the community `Robot Framework Slack`_, the
+`Robot Framework Forum`_ and other channels as well as spreading the word about the framework one way or the other.

 Submitting issues
 =================